turbot/steampipe-plugin-kubernetes/docs/tables/kubernetes_stateful_set.md

   name,
   namespace,
   service_name,
-  replicas
+  replicas,
+  path
 from
   kubernetes_stateful_set
 where
-  manifest_file_path is not null order by namespace, name;
+  path is not null
+order by
+  namespace,
+  name;